Have a question?

 Disclaimer:

 Each college or seminary makes its own admissions decisions.
 While the types of institutions listed above typically accept religious degrees, final acceptance is always at the discretion of the receiving school.
-Students are encouraged to contact the admissions office of any institution they wish to attend.

 📖 Our Foundation Remains the Word of God